 It’s first thing Monday morning and your star stylist pops their head around your door.

-8 marketing steps to stop your stylist walking off with your clients
+8 steps to stop your stylist walking off with your clients

-When a stylist hands in their notice the key is to move quickly to retain your clients with these 8 trust-building salon marketing steps.
+When a stylist hands in their notice the key is to move quickly to retain your clients with these eight trust-building salon marketing steps.